racycars/homelab-infrastructure/README.md

 Integrated monitoring stack includes:

-- Prometheus (metrics)
+- Prometheus (metrics collection)
 - Loki (log aggregation)
-- Promtail / Fluent-bit (log shipping)
+- Promtail / Fluent-bit (log forwarding)

-This allows:
+This enables:

-- Container-level log monitoring
+- Container-level log visibility
 - System troubleshooting
 - Service reliability tracking
+- Operational debugging

 ---

 ## 💾 Backup Strategy

-Backups managed via Autorestic with scheduled execution.
+Backups are handled via Autorestic.

-- Service data stored on persistent volumes
-- Backup policies configured per stack
+- Persistent volumes defined per service
+- Scheduled backup execution
 - Off-host redundancy (sanitised details)

+Backup validation is part of operational maintenance.

 ---

 ## 🧠 Operational Practices

 - Regular patching and container updates
-- Log-based debugging (`journalctl`, container logs)
+- Log-based debugging using `journalctl` and container logs
-- Modular stack management (`up-all.sh`, `down-all.sh`)
+- Modular stack orchestration (`up-all.sh`, `down-all.sh`)
 - Post-change validation checklist
+- Separation of public and internal services

+This environment is actively maintained and used as a live production-style deployment.

 ---

-## 🚀 Goals of This Environment

-- Maintain a production-style Linux server environment
-- Practice infrastructure security and network segmentation
-- Operate containerised services at scale
-- Implement monitoring and logging best practices
-- Simulate real-world multi-provider architecture

----

 ## ⚠️ Important

-This repository is intended as a structural showcase only.
+This repository is intended as a structural and architectural showcase.

-It is not directly deployable without:
+It is **not directly deployable** without:

 - Creating your own `.env` files
 - Replacing placeholder domains
-- Configuring your own secrets
+- Supplying your own secrets
 - Reviewing exposed services

 ---

 ## 👤 About Me

-I am transitioning into a Junior Systems / Infrastructure / Cloud Support role and operate this environment as a practical learning and operational platform.
+I am transitioning into a Junior Systems / Infrastructure / Cloud Support role and operate this environment as a practical platform for infrastructure engineering and continuous learning.

+This stack reflects hands-on experience with:

+- Linux server administration
+- Docker-based service architecture
+- Reverse proxy and SSL management
+- Network segmentation
+- Monitoring and logging systems
+- Multi-provider infrastructure design